Almost toric presentations of symplectic log Calabi-Yau pairs: Proof of the main results

-\begin{proof} The above inequalities immediately guarantee we can find a solution point $O$ for the four edges $X_1,Y_1,X_1',Z_1$.
-To check $O$ is also the solution point for the other edges coming from corner chopping, we have the following observation.
+\begin{proof} By the discussions above, the first condition $\Theta_1\leq x$ implies that there exists a horizontal line between $Y_1$ and $Z_1$ whose affine distance to $Y_1$ (resp. $Z_1$) is $\max\{a_{Y_1},b_{Y}\}$ (resp. at least $\max\{a_{Z_1},b_{Z}\}$).
+The second condition $\Theta_2\leq y$ then ensures the existence of a point $O$ on the intersection of this horizontal line with $P_1$ such that $O$ serves as a solution point to the four edges $X_1,Y_1,X_1',Z_1$.
+To verify $O$ is also the solution point for the other edges arising from corner chopping, we make use of the following observation.
 Assume a point in the Delzant polygon has affine distance at least $d$ to two adjacent edges.
-Then if we truncate the corner of size $\leq d$ between those two edges, the affine distance between the point and the new edge must be $\leq d$ as well.
-Since we have required each weight $a_i<$ affine length of the corresponding edge and in our definition of $\Theta_1,\Theta_2$ we took the maximum with those corner chopping sizes $b_*$'s, the point $O$ is indeed the solution point for the triangle packing problem. \end{proof}
+If we truncate the corner of size at most $d$ between those two edges, then the affine distance from the point to the new edge must be at least $d$.
+Since each weight $a_i$ is strictly less than the affine length of its corresponding edge, and in our definitions of $\Theta_1,\Theta_2$ we have taken the maximum with those sizes $b_*$'s of the chopped triangles, the point $O$ is indeed the solution point for the entire triangle packing problem by induction on the number of corner choppings. \end{proof}

-Unfortunately, the existence of such a point doesn't immediately give the disjoint surgery triangles we expect since they might overlap at the point $O$.
-See the following figure \ref{fig:perturbation} for an example about such issue.
+Unfortunately, the existence of such a point does not immediately give the disjoint regular Symington triangles we expect since they might overlap at the point $O$.
+See Figure \ref{fig:perturbation} for an example about such an issue.
+We need the following triangle perturbation lemma to solve this issue.